aaroniscode/demokit/README.md

 output=json
 ```

 The easiest way to setup these files is to use the AWS CLI.
-On MacOS you can install the AWS CLI with Homebrew:
+On macOS you can install the AWS CLI with Homebrew:

 ```bash
 $ brew install awscli